LOT Polish Airlines: Corporate identity

-With the delivery of new Boeing 787 long-haul aircraft in 2011/12, LOT introduced a new livery.
-This design was intended to retain the tradition and spirit of LOT with no major or radical changes to the livery applied to the airline's aircraft.
-The blue nose and broad cheat-line were removed; the 'POLSKIE LINIE LOTNICZE' title on each aircraft's starboard side was replaced with the words 'POLISH AIRLINES'.
-The tailplane's design was changed only slightly, with the colours of the traditional encircled crane logo being inverted and the circle becoming a more simple outline ring.
+With the delivery of new Boeing 787 aircraft between 2011 and 2012, LOT introduced a new livery.
+This design was intended to retain the tradition and spirit of LOT with no major or radical changes.
+The blue nose and broad cheat-line were removed; the 'POLSKIE LINIE LOTNICZE' titles on each aircraft's starboard side were replaced with the words 'POLISH AIRLINES'.
+The tailplane's design was altered minimally, with the colours of the traditional encircled crane logo being inverted and the circle becoming a simpler outline ring.

-Several Embraer aircraft have special advertising liveries, while one E-175 was repainted as a retrojet into the 1945 livery that was used with some modifications until the 1970s.
+Several Embraer aircraft have worn special advertising liveries.
+One Embraer E175, SP-LIM, was repainted as a retrojet, into LOT's 1945 livery, for the airline's 90th anniversary.

 Livery 1935–1939, 1945–1956

 Airliners featured all-natural metal silvery color, with a black crane logo on the tail, and a small black inscription: POLSKIE LINIE LOTNICZE „LOT" under or above the window line.
-Before 1939, there was also a rounded inscription: LOT above passenger doors (apart from Ju 52, which also differed in having black engine covers and nacelles).
+Before 1939, there was also a rounded inscription: LOT above passenger doors (apart from the Ju 52, which also differed in having black engine covers and nacelles).

 After World War II, the aircraft mostly wore a similar all-natural metal scheme, with the airline name above the window line.
 In the late 1940s, the Polish white and red flag was added on a rudder.
 From the early 1950s, a thin blue cheatline was introduced below the window line, starting with a stylized bird in front.
 Some aircraft flew in military schemes (green and light blue or olive drab and grey).